 - In a car crash that causes injury, death or property damage greater than $400

 - When a police officer asks for it at a traffic stop

-The BMV also selects 5 percent of registered vehicle owners each year to write and ask for provide proof of insurance.
+The BMV also selects 5 percent of registered vehicle owners each year to provide proof of insurance.
 If you receive such a letter, you have 21 days to send back proof of insurance.

 What Ohio Requires for Auto Insurance

 Ohio drivers are required to carry at least these minimum levels of liability coverage: